KyleAlbright/Mod4quizchallenge/assets/Declare variables. What variables will w.md

 * We need a function to take us back to the beginning if game over✔️

-* we need a function that will store the user Data using JSON.parse and then display it to a high score page (this may be separate HTML / JS sheets)
+* we need a function that will store the user Data using JSON.parse and then display it to a high score page (this may be separate HTML / JS sheets)✔️